open/close all folders

-A small furry creature that is always hanging around Mylene.
-Though he cannot speak, he is intelligent, so Mylene considers him to be a close friend more than a pet.
+A small furry creature called a "Gyararashi" that is always hanging around Mylene.
+Though he cannot speak, he seems to display some level of intelligence, so Mylene considers him to be a close friend more than a pet.
 He was rescued from his harsh homeworld by Max, and given to Mylene at a young age.

 - Ridiculously Cute Critter: He's basically a Tribble with eyes and vocalizes squeaky noises.

-- Team Pet: He fulfills this role, though as stated he is actually intelligent.
+- Team Pet: He fulfills this role for Fire Bomber.